Deep Regression for Repeated Measurements: Introduction

-Inspired by the recent success of DNN regression for independent observations, we hope to circumvent the curse of dimensionality in the context of repeated measurements.
-The aforementioned low intrinsic-dimensional structures have rich practical values.
-The hierarchical composition model contains commonly used semiparametric models and brings a natural framework in statistical modeling.
-Anisotropic smoothness functions have different smoothness by coordinates associated with model complexity, which is preferable when the covariates have different meanings or importance.
-The functions with latent low-dimensional input are present in many scenarios, e.g., image processing and natural language processing.
-To study the behavior of the DNN estimators in repeated measures models in a wide range of function spaces, we need accurate characterizations of the DNN approximation ability that has not been fully understood in existing literature.
+One of our objectives is to circumvent the curse of dimensionality for repeated measurements as in cross-sectional settings.
+For this purpose, we need accurate characterizations of the DNN approximation ability in various function spaces that are not fully understood in the existing literature.
 For instance, the hierarchical composition model used in \citet{kohler2021rate} requires that the smoothness of each function is no less than one and the neural network has a specific shape, which limits its applicability.
-Moreover, there are no results available on the ability of fully connected ReLU neural networks with flexible shapes to approximate anisotropic smoothness functions.
-These problems urge us to develop some fundamental approximation results even for cross-sectional settings.
+Moreover, there are no results available on the approximation of fully connected ReLU networks to anisotropic smoothness functions.
+These problems urge us to develop some new approximation results that are meaningful for both cross-sectional and repeated measurements settings.

-\subsection{Our contributions}
+\subsection{Our Contributions}

-Motivated by the aforementioned challenges and issues, we establish a comprehensive theoretical framework for DNN regression on mean function for repeated measurements.
-To the best of our knowledge, it is the first work in this setting that may serve as a cornerstone for coupling various statistical models with implementable neural networks.
-Meanwhile, we have developed some new techniques and concentration inequalities to handle clustered dependence that can be useful in other contexts.
+Motivated by the aforementioned challenges and issues, we establish a comprehensive framework for DNN regression in estimating mean functions for repeated measurements.
+In particular, we exploit a conditioning argument to decouple the randomness between and within subjects, which is the first attempt to adopt and thus allow the use of empirical process tools for general clustered dependence.
+This can also be utilized for further theoretical analysis in relevant models and problems.
 The main contributions of this paper are summarized as follows. \begin{enumerate}[(1)]

-\item We develop a series of non-asymptotic oracle bounds on prediction error for estimators based on minimizing the empirical least squares loss function in the repeated measurements setting.
+\item We develop a series of oracle bounds on prediction error for estimators based on minimizing the empirical least squares loss function in the repeated measurements setting.
+To the best of our knowledge, it is the first work in this setting and may serve as a cornerstone for developing theories of various statistical models coupled with DNNs.

-\begin{enumerate}[(i)] \item Since there is no similar result for the repeated measurements model, we compare with its cross-sectional counterparts by setting $m=1$.
-We derive the result under sub-exponential and sub-Gaussian distribution assumptions, which differ only by logarithmic terms and have broader applicability than results in \citet{gyorfi2002distribution} and \citet{farrell2021deep} assuming bounded response, \citet{schmidtaos} and \citet{kohler2021rate} for sub-Gaussian tails, at cost of a logarithmic factor smaller than that in \citet{huangjian}.